hdrpano/Hdrpano/README.md

 DJI-UXSDK-iOS
 DJIWidget

 This project uses Swift 5.0.
+Xcode 10.2

 This SDK simplify the use of keys and functions.
 For example: